Raid-dev/holbertonschool-shell/permissions/README.md

 4-empty | Creating an empty file called hello

 5-execute | Adding execute permission to the owner of the file hello

+6-multiple_permissions | Adding execute permission to the owner and the group owner, and read permission to other users, to the file hello